 Digestive complaints are common when recovering from an eating disorder.
 They can include constipation, gas, pain, bloating, diarrhea, acid reflux, indigestion and more.

 I often hear my clients say their “stomachs have shrunk” which is why they can only eat small amounts of food at a time.
-Food restriction, binging, and purging, causes the muscles lining the entire digestive tract from the esophagus to the anus to become de-conditioned.
+Food restriction, binging, and purging, cause the muscles lining the entire digestive tract from the esophagus to the anus to become de-conditioned.
 They “shrink,” causing food to empty very slowly.
 Food can literally sit in the stomach or bowel for hours, causing gas, bloating and pain.

 Your body needs time to get accustomed to being fueled on a regular basis.